dtrelogan/react-formstate/docs/api.md

 determines whether to show a form-level validation message, or disable the submit button, etc.

-if you are showing validation messages on blur pass 'true' to this function
+if you are showing validation messages on blur or on submit pass 'true' to this function.

+if you use [setShowMessageOnBlur](#FormState.setShowMessageOnBlur) or [setShowMessageOnSubmit](#FormState.setShowMessageOnSubmit), it will automatically check only for visible messages.

 ```jsx
 <input type='submit' value='Submit' disabled={this.formState.isInvalid()} />